 We’ve all been there, a first date, a business interview, meeting new colleagues: first impressions are important.
 What factors affect a favorable first encounter?
 Keep reading to learn how to make a good impression on an interview.

 First impressions are nothing more than the formation of a mental image upon meeting someone for the first time.
 This image is based on a variety of factors, including age, gender, appearance, posture, and communication methods.
 This initial judgment occurs in a split-second.
 To give you a visual of this minuscule amount of time, simply blink your eyes.

-How To Make A Great First Impression
+How To Make A Good Impression On An Interview